ISEAGE-ISU/itocdc-2014-anomalies/Create Your Own Team QR Code!!/description.md

 These sites give good information on how to create a QR code with a logo.

-You will recieve ten points for completing this anomaly.
+You will recieve 40 points for completing this anomaly.

 http://hackaday.com/2011/08/11/how-to-put-your-logo-in-a-qr-code/